For Yule a fair few

 I started off using a Janik Pyrograph Model S2.

-I now use a Razortip, which really is amazing.
+Then I switched to a Razertip SK, which really was amazing.
 It is pricey, but I'd definitely recommend this machine.
 The control over the variable heat is fantastic and it takes next to no time to heat up.
 I make my own tips, normally favouring 25 gauge wire as I do a lot of small and miniature work.

 You can get different wire for pyrography use from The Turners Retreat.
-I used to use Woodwork Craft Supplies, but sadly they are closing.
+I've also used nichrome wire from ebay before too.
 If you are somewhere other than the UK have a google to see what's near you!

 Jewellery hardware/findings?
 Another frequent question....